High Frequency Matters: Uncertainty Guided Image Compression with Wavelet Diffusion: Introduction

-Specially, we propose a wavelet diffusion model to predict high frequency, followed by a residual compression module that compresses and transmits the prediction residuals between original and predicted high frequency.
-This diffusion prediction-then-residual compression paradigm is able to effectively address the low fidelity issue common in direct reconstructions by existing diffusion models.
-To facilitate high frequency prediction via wavelet conditional diffusion, we introduce a condition generation module to derive a strong condition from the reconstructed low frequency by leveraging the inter-band relations between low and high frequency components.
-The advantages of combination of the diffusion model with discrete wavelet transform (DWT)~\cite{mallat1999wavelet} are twofold.
-On the one hand, DWT provides a sparser representation that is easier for a network to learn compared to the pixel domain~\cite{moser2023waving}.
-On the other hand, DWT reduces the image’s spatial size by a factor of four, in accordance with the Nyquist rule~\cite{landau1967sampling}, thereby expediting the inference speed of the denoising function.
+To faithfully reconstruct perceptually critical high-frequency details,we propose a wavelet diffusion based predictive coding framework for high frequency components.
+Specially, we propose a wavelet diffusion model to predict high frequency, followed by a residual codec that compresses and transmits the prediction residuals.
+This diffusion prediction-then-residual compression paradigm offers three advantages.
+Firstly, our framework explicitly transmits the prediction error (i.e., the residual) to the decoder.
+This ensures that any deviation from the original contents in diffusion will be corrected, effectively resolving the low fidelity issue common in direct reconstructions by existing diffusion models.
+Secondly, DWT provides a sparser representation that is easier for a network to learn compared to the pixel domain~\cite{moser2023waving}.
+Finnaly, DWT reduces the image’s spatial size by a factor of four, in accordance with the Nyquist rule~\cite{landau1967sampling}, thereby expediting the inference speed of the denoising function.
+To strictly constrain the conditional diffusion to generate realistic high frequency, we design a low-to-high frequency translator to generate synthetic high frequency from the reconstructed low frequency by leveraging the inter-band relations between low and high frequency components.

-Diffusion models are susceptible to generating unexpected chaotic content due to the randomness of sampling from Gaussian noise.
-The impact of this uncertainty on compression has not been thoroughly considered, meaning that low distortion cannot always be guaranteed although high perceptual quality may be achieved.
-Large uncertainty in predicted high frequencies results in large residuals, consuming more bits compared to those with low uncertainty.
-Motivated by this, we propose a novel uncertainty-guided residual compression module.
-We initially estimate the aleatoric uncertainty of the predicted high frequency using Monte Carlo~\cite{acerbi2018variational} sampling of the diffusion model.
-Subsequently, we design an uncertainty-weighted rate-distortion (R-D) loss tailored for residual compression.
-In addition to the hyper-parameter $\lambda$ that balances the overall R-D level for the entire dataset, we introduce an uncertainty-related weight to the distortion terms to prioritize residuals with large uncertainty, thereby allocating more bits to them.
-The main contributions are: